-- Safe highway access should be provided off the A599 (Penny Lane). - Any adverse impacts on the M6 (Junction 23) or other parts of the highway network must be suitably mitigated. - Measures to secure suitable access to the site by walking, cycling and public transport, such as the provision of segregated walking and cycling access of Penny Lane, and of accessible bus stops (in consultation with Merseytravel) on Penny Lane.
+- Any adverse impacts on the M6 ( Junction 23) or other parts of the highway n - Any adverse impacts on the M6 (Junction 23) or other parts of the highway network must be suitably mitigated. - Measures to secure suitable access to the site by walking, cycling and public transport, such as the provision of segregated walking and cycling access of Penny Lane, and of accessible bus stops (in consultation with Merseytravel) on Penny Lane.